D1plo1d/tegh-cli/README.md

 **Windows**: Open program files / open all programs / open the Tegh folder / run Tegh

-### Commands

-Type `help` into tegh once a printer is connected to for more tegh useage information.
+Type `help` into tegh once a printer is connected to for more info.

 ## Development